ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

-The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
-You can control DYNAMIXEL's of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.
+You can control each joint of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) by utilizing an exclusive controller program.

 {% capture notice_01 %}
 **NOTE** :
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic Morenia`.
-- This instruction is supposed to be running on PC ROS packages installed in.
-Please run the instructions below on your PC ROS packages installed in.
+- Make sure that ROS Packages must be installed on your PC before following an instruction. - [Install ROS Packages](/docs/en/platform/openmanipulator_pro/ros_setup/#install-ros-packages)
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>